+Example 3

-The braces belong solely to the layout of the markup code and are not printed.
-If you wish to use braces in the formula, use the commands lbrace and rbrace.
+When braces are used in markup language, they are used to define the layout of the formula and are not displayed or printed.
+If you want to use braces within your formula, you use the commands lbrace and rbrace within the markup language.